zyb2ww/drm-tip/dim.rst

 This will also rebuild a new drm-tip integration tree.
 For historical reasons there's shortcut for the drm-intel specific branches for most of these commands.

+Please note that if there is no specific command available from dim then you can always use your every day tooling to get things done.
+For example, if a wrong patch was applied or you need to update commit message or fix anything else in the git repository, then just use git to do so as usual.

 Please subscribe to the https://lists.freedesktop.org/mailman/listinfo/dim-tools mailing list if you use dim.